tao-sfan/tao-sfan.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergaduate student at University of Virginia studying statistics and mathematics.
-I am an incoming Ph.D. stident in Statistics at University of Wisconsin-Madison in fall 2023.
+I am an Ph.D. stident in Statistics at University of Wisconsin-Madison.
+I received my bachelor's degree in statistics from University of Virginia in Spring 2023.
 Currently, my research interest includes causal inference, sports analytics, statistical modeling and statistical machine learning.
 I am also open to other topics in statistics.

 My CV is available [here](https://tao-sfan.github.io/files/cv_tao.pdf).